 - Match or exceed the level of benefits provided by EI

 - Pay the benefit to the employee within eight days of illness or injury

 - Be accessible to employees within three months of hiring

 - Cover employees on a 24-hour-a-day basis

 You also have an obligation to ensure that employees who are covered by the plan benefit from the premium reduction by an amount at least equal to 5/12 of the total savings.

 How much is the reduction?

-In 2017, the best reduced EI rate available to an employer was 1.163.
-The actual amount you save will vary depending on the kind of short-term disability plan you offer, and the total of your employees’ insurable earnings.
+In 2022, the best reduced EI rate available to an employer is 1.172.
+(For employers with some or all of their employees in Quebec, the best reduced rate is 1.100) The actual amount you save will vary depending on the kind of short-term disability plan you offer, and the total of your employees’ insurable earnings.